 There are many ways for sign-ups to lack any sort of privacy, such as tracking an app back to who paid for it, finding the email used at sign up, tracking IP addresses, or simply using the phone number the messaging app works through (a problem Telegram has) can ruin privacy and anonymity very quickly.

 Anonymous chat is essential for true privacy.
 Anonymity takes many forms, but it always starts during the sign-up process when most people are made to share personal data in order to get the app.
-Allowing users to sign up without emails or phone numbers, and with any name they choose, and using randomly assigned identifiers, is how sign ups can be private.
+Allowing users to sign up without emails or phone numbers, and with any name they choose and using randomly assigned identifiers, is how sign-ups can be private.

 What do you think is more secure; a letter which is read and then burned immediately, or a letter which is read and then put in a locked drawer?
 A lock can be picked, a drawer could be left open, but a burned letter is a burned letter.
 The better approach to old messages is to burn the “letter”.
-The most secure and private messaging apps support self-destructing messages feature.
+The most secure and private messaging apps support SKY ECC’s self-destructing messages feature.

-There are apps which claim privacy on encrypted servers, but it’s always more private for the data to not exist in any digital form than for it to exist at all.
+There are apps that claim privacy on encrypted servers, but it’s always more private for the data to not exist in any digital form than for it to exist at all.
 Some apps will allow the sender to set messages to self-destruct within 30 seconds of being read, others set a default of all messages being deleted after a certain number of days for all users.
 Both make it impossible for someone to come back later to “open” the locked drawer of encryption or the app itself.

 You’re not private if you’re being spammed by anyone who knows your phone number.
 People complain about spam on Viber, WhatsApp, and other “social” messaging apps.
 Worse is spam which drops malicious files into devices, such as what happened to Jeff Bezos.
 He was sent a spam message sent to him contained a video with malicious code in it that stole data off his phone.